miyurusankalpa/miyurublog/content/blog/route53-autoscaling-lambda-ddns/index.md

 For most of us, the quick solution to this problem is to stick an ALB in front, but I decided to extend my DNS solution even further.

 My solution was to run a Python script in AWS Lambda which updates the DNS in Route53 when an instance state changes in the autoscaling group.
 (Similar to dynamic DNS services).
-It turns out it is really easy to get the IPv4 address of instances of the auto scaling groups.
-Getting the IPv6 address turned out to be a bit of work, but it was easy to do if there is only one IPv6 per instance.
+It is really easy to get the public IPv4 address of the instances from the auto scaling groups.
+Getting the IPv6 address turned out to be a bit of work, but it was easy to do if there is only one IPv6 address per instance.
 Also a thing to note is to keep the TTL lower to limit the chances of clients hitting an expired IP address.

 ```python
 import boto3